 Moving to another server

 FIRST: If you are moving your site, DO NOT UPGRADE AT THE SAME TIME!!!
-Do your upgrade BEFORE moving, or AFTER moving, but never DURING the move.
-Otherwise you’ll typically run into problems that can’t be quickly resolved because you’ve got too many server issues confused into the picture.
+Do your Zen Cart upgrade BEFORE moving, or AFTER moving, but never DURING the move.
+Otherwise you’ll typically run into problems that can’t be quickly resolved because you’ve intertwined software issues with server issues thus confusing the picture.
 YOU HAVE BEEN WARNED!

 1. On your NEW host, create a new MySQL database.
 Note the username, password, database name, and host name (usually localhost).